simgrid/simgrid/docs/source/community.rst

   - cleanup, refactoring, usage of C++ features.

-  - The state comparison code works by infering types of blocks allocated on the heap by following pointers from known roots (global variables, local variables).
+  - The state comparison code works by inferring types of blocks allocated on the heap by following pointers from known roots (global variables, local variables).
 Usually the first type found for a given block is used even if a better one could be found later.
 By using a first pass of type inference,